zeplin/zeplin-workbook/README.md

 Zeplin extension manager ([**zem**](https://github.com/zeplin/zem)), is a command line tool that lets you quickly create and test extensions.

 Follow the [zem tutorial](https://github.com/zeplin/zeplin-extension-documentation/blob/master/tutorial.md#adding-a-local-extension) to start building your own Zeplin custom extension.
->💡If you'd like to build a new Zeplin Extension, reach out to glenn@zeplin.io
+>🎩🐰 If you'd like to build a new Zeplin Extension, reach out to glenn@zeplin.io

 ![alt text](./img/codeSnippet.png "Code Snippet in Zeplin")